mbaumer/us_hep_funding/docs/_states/CO.md

 <a name="CO-02"></a>
 [Back to top](#top)
 ## CO-02 -- Rep. Jared Polis (D)
+### Committees
+Jared Polis is the #1 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

+Jared Polis is the #6 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $11,350,000.00 in SC HEP grants.